List of poetry groups and movements: Prehistoric

-Second century BC (200-100BC)
+Second century BC (100-200BC)

 China: Zenith of Han poetry, a movement away from the ancient Chinese poetry of the Classic of Poetry and the Chu Ci.

-Third century (200-300)
+Third century (200–300)

 China: Jian'an poetry, a poetic movement occurring during the end of the Han dynasty, in the state of Cao Wei.

 China: Seven Sages of the Bamboo Grove, a group of poets active during the late Cao Wei to early Jin dynasty era, poets incorporating the Wei-Jin Xuanxue movement.

 China: Start of Six Dynasties poetry (220–589).

-Fourth century (300-400)
+Fourth century (300–400)

 China: Six Dynasties poetry period (220–589).

 China: Emergence of Midnight Songs poetry.

 China: Orchid Pavilion Gathering of 353, which led to the publication of the Lantingji Xu and the related movement in Classical Chinese poetry.

-Fifth century (400-500)
+Fifth century (400–500)

 China: Six Dynasties poetry period (220–589).

 China: Emergence of Yongming poetry (483-93) within the state of Southern Qi, a major movement within Classical Chinese poetry.

-Sixth century (500-600)
+Sixth century (500–600)

 China: End of the Six Dynasties poetry period (220–589).

-China: Emergence of the brief Sui poetry movement of the Sui Dynasty (581–618).
+China: Emergence of the brief Sui poetry movement of the Sui dynasty (581–618).

-Seventh century (600-700)
+Seventh century (600–700)

 China: Emergence of Tang poetry (618–907), and the Early Tang (初唐) and High Tang (盛唐) movements.

-Eighth century (700-800)
+Eighth century (700–800)

 China: Period of Tang poetry (618–907), and the zenith of the High Tang (盛唐) movement, leading into the Middle Tang (中唐) movement.

-Ninth century (800-900)
+Ninth century (800–900)

 China: Period of Tang poetry (618–907), and the end of the Middle Tang (中唐) movement, leading into the Late Tang (晚唐) movement.

-Tenth century (900-1000)
+Tenth century (900–1000)

 China: Emergence of Song poetry (960–1279).

-Twelfth century (1100-1200)
+Twelfth century (1100–1200)

 China: Emergence of Yuan poetry (1271–1368).

+Thirteenth century (1200–1300)

+The Sicilian School was a small community of Sicilian and mainland Italian poets between 1230 and 1266 headed by Giacomo da Lentini.

-Fourteenth century (1300-1400)
+Fourteenth century (1300–1400)

 China: Emergence of Ming poetry (1368–1644).

-Fifteenth century (1400-1500)
+Fifteenth century (1400–1500)

 Scotland: The Makars were a diverse genere of Scottish poets who wrote during the Northern Renaissance.

-Sixteenth century (1500-1600)
+Sixteenth century (1500–1600)

+Mannerism was a movement and style that emerged in the later Italian High Renaissance.
+Mannerism in poetry is notable for its elegant, highly florid style and intellectual sophistication.
+The style involved poetry of Michelangelo, Clément Marot, Giovanni della Casa, Giovanni Battista Guarini, Torquato Tasso, Veronica Franco, and Miguel de Cervantes.

+Petrarchism was a trans-European movement of Petrarch's style followers, partially coincident with Mannerism, including Pietro Bembo, Michelangelo, Mellin de Saint-Gelais, Vittoria Colonna, Clément Marot, Garcilaso de la Vega, Giovanni della Casa, Thomas Wyatt, Henry Howard, Joachim du Bellay, Edmund Spenser, and Philip Sidney.